Chandrakant Sheth

-Chandrakant Sheth (born 3 February 1938) is a Gujarati poet, essayist, critic, translator and compiler from Gujarat, India.
+Chandrakant Sheth (3 February 1938 – 2 August 2024) was an Indian Gujarati poet, essayist, critic, translator and editor from Gujarat.
 His pen names include Aryaputra, Nand Samavedi, Balchadra and Daksh Prajapati.
 He won the Sahitya Akademi Award for Gujarati in 1986 for his book Dhoolmani Paglio.

+In January 2025, Sheth was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Biography

 Sheth was born on 3 February 1938 in Kalol, a village in Panchmahal district to Trikamlal.
 His family is native to Thasra village of Kheda.
 He matriculated in 1954, completed BA in 1958, and MA in 1961 from Gujarat University with Gujarati and Sanskrit as his core subjects.
 He completed his Ph.D. in 1979 from Gujarat Vidyapith with a research thesis on Umashankar Joshi.

 He served as a part-time lecturer at St. Xavier's College, Ahmedabad in 1961–62.
 He served as a professor at different colleges in Gujarat including Kapadvanj College (1962–63), Gujarat Vidyapith (1963–1966), Bhakta Vallabh Dhola College (1966–1972) and again Gujarat Vidyapith (1972–1979).
 From 1979 to 1984, he served as the manager of K. L. Swadhyay Mandir, run by Gujarati Sahitya Parishad, and also worked as a co-editor of Gujarati Sahityakosh.
 He again joined Gujarat Vidyapith and retired as the head of Gujarati Department.
-He serves as an honorary at Gujarati Vishwkosh Trust, Ahmedabad.
+He served as an honorary at Gujarati Vishwkosh Trust, Ahmedabad.

+Sheth died in Ahmedabad on 2 August 2024, at the age of 86.